thumbnail

 100 Cities by Letter - Q

 Based on original quiz series by Aaron197.
 Be sure to give errors which may occur due to the transliteration between native languages and English and also bigger cities which I missed because of Claude being stupid.
-Half of the hints feel more like a connection than an actual fact so be warned!!!!
+Also if the question analytics aren't there that is completely my fault because of the repeated editing.
+Shoutout to Vulpix for giving a spreadsheet with names of some of the answers.

 Quiz by